kukaaneiolekoti/kukaaneiolekoti/README.md

 ### about me

-not terribly talented nor diligent but still i have at it. i apparently disdain the use of capital letters and abhor most punctuation marks.
+not terribly talented nor diligent but still, i give it go, mostly. i apparently disdain the use of capital letters and abhor most punctuation marks.

 ### about my repositories